zenml-io/zenml/docs/book/how-to/training-with-gpus/accelerate-distributed-training.md

 ### Important Usage Notes

-1. The `run_with_accelerate` function cannot be used directly on steps using the '@' syntax.
-Use it within your pipeline definition instead.
+1. The `run_with_accelerate` decorator can only be used directly on steps using the '@' syntax.
+Using it as a function inside the pipeline definition is not allowed.

-2. Steps defined inside the entrypoint script cannot be used with `run_with_accelerate`.
-Move your step code to another file and import it.

-3. Accelerated steps do not support positional arguments.
+2. Accelerated steps do not support positional arguments.
 Use keyword arguments when calling your steps.

-4. If `run_with_accelerate` is misused, it will raise a `RuntimeError` with a helpful message explaining the correct usage.
+3. If `run_with_accelerate` is misused, it will raise a `RuntimeError` with a helpful message explaining the correct usage.

 {% hint style="info" %}
 To see a full example where Accelerate is used within a ZenML pipeline, check out our <a href="https://github.com/zenml-io/zenml-projects/blob/main/llm-lora-finetuning/README.md">llm-lora-finetuning</a> project which leverages the distributed training functionalities while finetuning an LLM.